 The children are supervised by staff at all times.
 Safety is of paramount importance.
 Safety checks of the premises both indoors and outdoors are made before each session.
 The internal door is locked during the session and a member of staff is at the door during the children’s arrival and departure at Nursery.
 We operate a password system if anyone unknown to the Nursery staff is collecting a child.
 The parents/carers decide on this password and record it on their child’s registration form.

-Illness – (see also Epidemic/Pandemic Policy)
+Illness – (see also Epidemic/Pandemic Policy and Recording and Reporting of Accidents and Incidents Policy)

 When a child becomes ill at the Nursery our policy is: